jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Politics is currently quite emotional.
 Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners across the world fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we often pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both were the best at industrializing the world during the Industrial Age and the era of mass-production.
-Conservatives fight for free-markets to help society create more houses, cars, and consumer products, Progressives fight to redistribution this property to keep our community fair.
+Conservatives fight for free-markets to help society create more houses, cars, and consumer products, Progressives fight to redistribute this property to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property is automatically distributed and mass-produced.
 Even better, digital stuff such as ebooks, websites, and videos never spoil and can be accessed from anywhere.
 As our world becomes more virtual in the Internet Age, Industrial Age policies to mass-produce and redistribute, grow obsolete.